Extensions of Motives and the Fundamental Group: Iterated Integrals, Cycles, Extensions and Regulators

-As stated above, the regulators of motivic cohomology cycles give extensions of mixed Hodge structures.
 The key point of this paper is that, in some cases, one can also obtain extensions of mixed Hodge structures in other ways.
-For instance, it was shown by Hain \cite{hain} that the group ring of the fundamental group $\ZZ[\pi_1(X,p)]$ of a pointed algebraic variety, as well as the graded quotients $J_P^a/J_P^b$, with $a\leq b$, where $J_P$ is the augmentation ideal, carry mixed Hodge structures.
+For instance, if $(X,P)$ is a pointed algebraic variety, it was shown by Hain \cite{hain} that the graded quotients $J_P^a/J_P^b$, with $a\leq b$, where $J_P$ is the augmentation ideal of the group ring of the fundamental group $\ZZ[\pi_1(X,P)]$, carry mixed Hodge structures.
 Hence natural exact sequences involving them lead to extensions of mixed Hodge structures.

-Our aim is to first construct some natural motivic cohomology cycles in the case when $X=C \times C$.
+Our aim is to first construct some natural motivic cohomology cycles in the case when $X=J(C)$, the Jacobian of a curve of genus $g$.
 Their regulators will give rise to extensions of mixed Hodge structures.
-We will show that there are natural extensions of mixed Hodge structures coming from the Hodge structure on $\ZZ[\pi_1(C,P)]$ for some suitable point $P$ which give the {\em same} extensions.
+We will show that there are natural extensions of mixed Hodge structures coming from the Hodge structure on the graded pieces of $\ZZ[\pi_1(C,P)]$ for some suitable point $P$ which give the {\em same} extensions.
 In particular, since the constructions can be carried out in at the level of mixed motives, if we had a good category of mixed motives the cycle {\em itself} would be an extension in the conjectured category of mixed motives coming from the fundamental group.

-There are various candidates for the category of mixed motives \cite{levi} --- Voevodsky and Huber have candidates for the triangulated category of mixed motives and Nori and Deligne-Jannsen have candidates for the Abelian category itself.
-Cushman \cite{cush} showed that Nori's motives can be used to get a motivic structure on the group ring of the fundamental group --- so one expects that the same sequences we use would give extensions of mixed motives in Nori's category.

-An alternative to Cushman's way of constructing Nori motives for the fundamental group was suggested to us by N. Fakhruddin.
-Nori's category requires a realisation in terms of relative cohomology groups.
-In the case of the fundamental groups this is given in the paper of Deligne and Goncharov \cite{dego} Section 3, (Proposition 3.4).